prprprus/gds/README.md

 ### ReverseIndexIterator

-`ReverseIndexIterator` will traverse the index-value pair backwards or forwards.
+`ReverseIndexIterator` can traverse the index-value pair forward or backward.

 ```go
 type ReverseIndexIterator interface {